What is an Epiphany?

-“I used to smoke a lot.
+I used to smoke a lot.
 Everyone let me know that it was bad for my health however, I didn’t pay any notice.
-One day I saw my two years of age offspring trying for a used cigarette within an ashtray.
-Seeing this, abruptly it dawned upon me how terrible smoking was and I stopped smoking.”
+One day I saw my two-year-old baby trying to grab a stubbed-out cigarette from the ashtray.
+Seeing this, it suddenly dawned on me how terrible smoking was, and I stopped smoking.

-So, this sudden feeling of knowledge that brings to light what was so far hidden and changes one’s life is called epiphany.
+So, this sudden feeling of knowledge that brings to light what was so far hidden, and changes one’s life, is called epiphany.

 Let us analyze some epiphany examples from different genres of literature.

-Shakespeare also makes use of an epiphany in his play “Hamlet”.
+William Shakespeare also makes use of an epiphany in his play Hamlet.
 It is when Hamlet, the hero, is on a ship sailing to England.
 Till then, he was over-burdened with thinking and planning a flawless revenge on his father’s murderer, Claudius.
 Suddenly there is a flash of realization and he says:

-We find another example of epiphany in the short story “Miss Brill” written by Katherine Manfield.
-Miss Brill, being delighted to be part of the season in the “Jardins Publique”, particularly on Sundays, prepares herself for the occasion on a chilly day.
-She wears her fur coat and walks towards a band playing music in the park.
-She sees life everywhere around her, and it pleases her to imagine that she is part of all that takes place; a component of a living life that makes itself visible every Sunday to notice and be noticed.
+We find another example of epiphany in the short story Miss Brill, written by Katherine Manfield.
+Miss Brill, being delighted to be part of the season in the Jardins Publique, particularly on Sundays, prepares herself for the occasion on a chilly day.
+She wears her fur coat, and walks towards a band playing music in the park.
+She sees life everywhere around her.
+It pleases her to imagine that she is part of all that takes place.
 In a flash of epiphany, she recognizes that she and everyone else in the park are mere actors, acting out their roles.
 There was nothing important about that gathering of actors and she was alone despite being with a crowd.